ANSSI-FR/Open-ISO7816-Stack/README.md

 Copyright ANSSI (2017-2021)

-This software is licensed under a MIT license.
+This software is licensed under MIT license.
 See LICENSE file in the root folder of the project.

 ## Authors